calvin-mar/csc362-proj-FALL25-PandZ/README.md

 composer require dompdf/dompdf

+Most Important Actions for a gopd grade on Sprint 3
+- [X] Fix Headers and get-redirect for mark as paid
+- [ ] Functionalize the php for testing, and add the appropriate testing
+- [ ] Function when inserting surveyor/contractor/etc.. to use and duplicate instead of making a new one.
+- [ ] Make saveable/editable forms
 Actions for Sprint 3
 - [X] Fix Headers and get-redirect for mark as paid
 - [ ] Functionalize the php for testing, and add the appropriate testing